HC-Cybersecurity-2025/portfolio-setup-adanipleq/cybr-1100-security-awareness/week1.md

 # Week 1 – Introduction to Security Awareness

 **Description:**
-What was covered this week?
-Summarize key ideas in 2–3 sentences.
  We covered Module 1 for Netacad and created our own github pages and portfolios.
-We figured out blackboard and netacad and how to access our classwork.
+We figured out how to use the AI bot SAGE and wWe learned about the CIA triad, difficulties in preventing attacks, why cybersecurity is important, how to identify threat actors, and comphrehensive cybersecurity stratetgy.
 **Artifacts:**
 - Screenshot of MFA setup
 - Screenshot of GitHub Pages live site

 **Reflection:**
-Write 1–2 paragraphs about what you learned and why it matters.
-Connect it to everyday security habits or the workplace.
  I learned about how much I know about computer security from our netacad knowlege check.
 It matters because I'll know how much I need to improve on and learn more about in class.
-Learning more about security and being more aware about it can help me protect my personal devices and data.
+In module one of our security awareness, I learned more about security and being more aware about it can help me protect my personal devices and data.
 **AI Use Note:**
-If you used an AI tool (ChatGPT, Copilot, etc.), briefly describe how you used it (e.g., brainstorming, proofreading).
 I did not use AI.